sproutfund/website_evergreen/program/murals.md

       - title: "Community Events"
         description:
-          -  "The concept of community engagement was central to Sprout’s vision for site-specific public art.
-Community members were engaged multiple times throughout the process to ensure that the final design reflected and incorporated the voices of residents."
+          -  "Community engagement was central to Sprout’s vision for site-specific public art.
+Community members were engaged multiple times throughout the process to ensure that the final designs reflected and incorporated the voices of residents."
         features:
           - title: "Community Brainstorming"
             image: "/photos/programs/murals/community-brainstorming.jpg"
             description: "Community members were invited to participate in a facilitated brainstorming session.
-The resulting notes were made available to artists to use as for their preliminary designs."
+The resulting notes were made available to artists to use for their preliminary designs."

           - title: "Annual Preliminary Design Exhibition"
             image: "/photos/programs/murals/preliminary-design-exhibition.jpg"
-            description: "Preliminary designs were debuted to the communities through an annual show that showcased the designs in a gallery setting."
+            description: "Preliminary designs were debuted to the communities through an annual show in a gallery setting."

           - title: "Mural Dedications"
             image: "/photos/programs/murals/dedication-event.jpg"